-Foam rollers are popular amongst physical therapists and athletes to maximize muscle recovery.
-True to the name, it’s simply a roll of foam which is used for a self-myofascial release technique, that is much more affordable and convenient than deep tissue massages.
+Foam rolling has so many benefits and is popular amongst physical therapists and athletes to maximize muscle recovery.
+True to the name, it’s simply a roll of foam that is used for a self-myofascial release technique, that is much more affordable and convenient than deep tissue massages.

 Ever gone from lounging on the couch to hitting the pavement for a jog without taking the time to properly loosen up?
 You’ve likely felt extremely stiff.
 Foam rolling is a great way to loosen up your muscles before a workout so you can get the most out of your exercise.
 One study conducted by the National Strength & Conditioning Association concluded that athletes who took advantage of foam rolling before exercising felt much less fatigued than those who chose not to foam roll.